 Symbiosis Magazine – Spring 2022

 The Spring 2022 edition SYMBIOSIS magazine is out now.
 This is the official Journal of Kombucha Brewers International, a trade publication for the kombucha industry.
-The first edition of this quarterly publication came out in June 2020, the second edition in September 2020, the third edition in March 2021, and the fourth edition in November 2021.
+The first edition came out in June 2020, the second edition in September 2020, the third edition in March 2021, and the fourth edition in November 2021.
 This is the fifth in the series.

 This edition includes the Agenda to the KKON22 conference listing speaker bios, presentations, and ads for the vendors who attended.

 All editions have an ‘evergreen’ lifespan and live forever on the MagCloud.com platform.
 Anyone can order a printed copy that will be sent directly to them in the mail.
 It’s the perfect way to get our content out into the world.
 Order your copy from the link at the end of this post.